New York State Banner

 D E C banner

 Oneida Lake, located ten miles north of Syracuse in Oneida and Oswego Counties, is the largest lake lying wholly within New York State.
-Oneida Lake is a relatively shallow natural lake with an average depth of 22 feet and is named for the Iroquois Nation Oneida Tribe.
-The Oneidas called the lake "Tsioqui" or "white water", a reference to the wave action on the lake on windy days.
+Oneida Lake is a relatively shallow natural lake with an average depth of 22 feet.
+It is named for the Oneida Nation, one of the Haudenosaunee (Iroquois) Nations.
+The Oneida people call the lake "Tsioqui" or "white water", a reference to the wave action on the lake on windy days.

 Area: 50,894 acres